IzakMarais/reporter/readme.md

           Specify a custom TeX template file.
 Only used in command line mode, but is optional even there.
     -cmd_ts string
           Time span.
-Required (and only used) in command line mode. (default "from=now-3h&to=now") -grid-layout
+Required (and only used) in command line mode. (default "from=now-3h&to=now") -cmd_width string
+          Width parameter, optional, specifies width of entire dashboard in `grid-layout` mode, or width of the panel otherwise
+    -cmd_height string
+         Height parameter, optional, specifies height of entire dashboard in `grid-layout` mode, or height of the panel otherwise
+    -grid-layout
           Enable grid layout (-grid-layout=1).
 Panel width and height will be calculated based off Grafana gridPos width and height.
     -ip string